Contact Us

 OCR is not a stand-alone solution in human-machine communication

 The main problem with OCR is that it only outputs unstructured characters.
 This necessitates the combination of other machine learning technologies into OCR.
-By that, users can reach structured data from their documents.
+By that, users can obtain structured data from their documents.
 Our article on data extraction explains how companies can use more advanced technologies to get structured data from documents.

 Errors include misreading letters, skipping over unreadable letters, or combining text from adjacent columns or image captions.
 While many factors affect the performance of OCR tools, the number of errors depends on the quality and form of the text, including the font used.